Most merchants only think about barcodes when a marketplace, retailer, or 3PL asks for them. That is usually too late.

 The right barcode setup helps you:

-In other words: GS1 barcodes are not just about getting a product scanned.
+This is exactly what the GS1 standard was built for.
+GS1 barcodes are not just about getting a product scanned.
 They help make sure every system involved in selling, storing, and shipping your product knows exactly what it is.

 If you make or own the product, the right path is to register directly with your local GS1 member organization, for example GS1 Germany or GS1 UK.

 Avoid third-party barcode resellers.
-Recycled or unofficial codes cause listing suppression on marketplaces and create traceability problems down the line.
+Recycled or unofficial codes can cause listing suppression on marketplaces and create traceability problems down the line.

 Once registered, you receive a GS1 Company Prefix.
 This is a unique number tied to your brand, and it forms the base of every GTIN you create.